sambacha/refarch-kc-ms/fleet-ms/README.md

 ### Run Locally

-To get all the dependencies build and tests run execute:
+To get all the dependencies loaded locally, build the war file and execute the tests execute the following commands:
 ```
 # Go to the parent repository refarch-kc and docker folder
 $ cd ../refarch-kc/docker
+# Start local kafka borkers
 $ docker-compose -f backbone-compose.yml up
-# Go back to this project to build
+# Go back to this project to build and package
 $ mvn install
+# build the docker images
 $ docker build -t ibmcase/fleetms .
 ```